manoj652/squeezeCNN/Documentation.md

 A small number of filter are usually used in the initial layers and increased as we go deeper in the network.
 * The stride is usually kept at a value of 1 but in order to optimie our network, this parameter is to be discussed.
 * Padding: the parameters is also to be discussed as it is undoubtedly being used.

+### Parameters sharing

+Parameter sharing is most often used in CNNs in order to limit the number of parameters.
+For instance, the Krizhevsky et al. architecture, winner of the 2012 ImageNet challenge consisted of 55*55*96 = 290.400 neurons in the first convolutional layer only, and each neuron disposed of 11*11*3 = 363 weights and one bias.
+This end up giving 290400*3363=105705600 parameters on only the first layer which is extremely high and undoable on most ressource limited systems, regarding the available memory and also the CPU core number along with it´s speed.
+Using parameter sharing can reduce significantly the number of parameters by issuing an hypothesis :
+* if one feature is useful to compute at (x,y), then it should also be useful to compute at a different positon (x1,y1).
+In the Krizhevsky et al. architecture, using parameter sharing in order to constraint the use of the same weihgts and bias in neurons of each depth slice of the layer.
+Say we have 96 slices, and 96 unique sert of weights, we are going to end up with a total of 96*11*11*3 = 34848 unique weights, which we add to the 96 bias.
+The number of parameters is drastically reduced compared to the previous approach, and we now have chances of computing it on a low ressource CPU.

 Fully connected layers
 -------------------------